ni8towl/gen_test_case/README_Ver7.txt

 Steps to use:

 1) run Truth_Table.py to create permutations of 'test steps'.
 Modify formula of interlocking logic here as required.
+Output of this code will be a csv which you can use to manually create 'test steps' in Expanded_test1.xlsx.

 2) Example input file with 'test steps' generated in 1) is provided: Expanded_test1.xlsx